Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Foundation Models for Requirements Engineering

+When developing a \gls{cps}, the complete set of textual requirements under which it shall operate is either unknown or imprecise, which could eventually lead to incorrect implementation~\cite{kasauli2021requirements}.
+To this end, more research is needed to investigate the use of \glspl{llm} for identifying requirements during \gls{cps} development, as well as for improving the quality of existing \gls{cps} requirements that may be imprecise~\cite{cheng2025generative}.
+This is based on the assumption that \glspl{llm} are trained on vast amounts of knowledge and could assist requirements engineers with requirements engineering activities.

-\textbf{Identifying Textual Requirements with Multimodal Foundation Models.} Many \glspl{cps} work with different data modalities.
+Moreover, many \glspl{cps} work with different data modalities.
 For instance, \glspl{av} use various sensors to identify their environment.
-Thus, there is potential to automatically extract textual requirements for a \gls{cps} from historical data available in different formats to support the requirements engineering of \glspl{cps}.
+Thus, there is potential to automatically extract textual requirements for a \gls{cps} from historical data available in different formats to support the requirements engineering of \glspl{cps}~\cite{aluvalu2025cyber}.
 In our example, based on past videos from traffic cameras, one can extract requirements on the operating environment of \glspl{av} in textual format.